11.4: Accessible Descriptions

 Figure 11.3.1: Tornado Occurrence

-This image is a dual-axis line and bar graph from the National Weather Service Storm Prediction Center, showing the daily and cumulative number of U.S. tornadoes reported in 2019, compared to the historical average trend for the years 2005 through 2015.
+This image is a dual-axis line-and-bar graph from the National Weather Service Storm Prediction Center, showing the daily and cumulative counts of U.S. tornadoes reported in 2019, compared with the historical average for 2005 through 2015.

 Axes and Labels: